Ad-White/my-vehicle-history/README.md

 - [MongoDB](https://www.mongodb.com) used as the non-relational database management with Flask.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Cloudinary](https://cloudinary.com) used for online static file storage.
+- [Coolors](https://coolors.co/) used to help generate colour chart.
 - [Fontawesome](https://fontawesome.com/) icons used throughout the site.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`) amiresponsive